Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

     kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard
     ```

-4. Show the dashboard for a Kubernetes cluster in a web browser.
-You would need name of the resource group
+4. Open the dashboard for a Kubernetes cluster in a web browser.
+You would need the name of the resource
-    where AKS resource is and the name of AKS resource itself:
+    group containing AKS resource and the name of the AKS resource:

     ```bash
     az aks browse --resource-group myResourceGroup --name myAKSCluster